VibhavJaiswal/tattoo-booking-system/README.md

 ## 📄 License

-This project is currently not licensed for public or commercial use.

-It is intended for educational and portfolio demonstration purposes only.
+It is intended strictly for educational and portfolio demonstration purposes only.

-You may explore the code, but please do not reproduce, distribute, or use it in production without the author's permission.
+No pretrained models are redistributed with this codebase.
+Users must acquire models from official sources and follow their respective licenses.

 ---